Licensing and regulations for events and fundraising activities

 - Complete a straightforward application form.

-- Have a responsible person as the applicant for the licence – the Council will run a Police Check on this person.
+- Have a responsible person as the applicant for the licence.

-- Label all your collection tins with the name of your organisation.
+- Label all your collection tins and buckets with the name of your organisation.

 - Seal the collection tins with security labels.